Consensys: Projects

-The company has started or invested in several different projects that are not considered to be core to their business, have been spun out into more independent entities, or are not wholly owned by ConsenSys.
+The company has started or invested in several different projects that are not considered to be core to their business, have been spun out into more independent entities, or are not wholly owned by Consensys.
 Some of these include Meridio, a platform used to create, manage, and trade fractional-share ownership in real estate assets, and Gnosis Safe, a platform for managing digital assets securely on ethereum.

 ICOs

-Several ConsenSys companies and projects have raised capital from the public in the form of initial coin offerings (ICOs).
-Gnosis, a ConsenSys-backed prediction market project sold GNO tokens to the public in an ICO in April 2017.
-The company raised $12.5 million at $300 million valuation, completing its ICO in under 12 minutes.
-The valuation was criticized by several prominent members of the community.

-Grid+, a ConsenSys company in the electricity distribution niche sold GRID tokens to the public in an ICO in September 2017.
-The company raised $29 million in the public token sale.

-Civil Media, a ConsenSys-backed company that claims to use cryptocurrency to save journalism sold CVL tokens to the public in an ICO in October 2018.
+Civil Media, a Consensys-backed company that claims to use cryptocurrency to save journalism sold CVL tokens to the public in an ICO in October 2018.
 Civil was able to raise $1.8 million, less than the $8 million soft cap.

-It was later revealed that ConsenSys was the largest buyer of CVL tokens, buying 80% of the CVL tokens that went on sale.
+It was later revealed that Consensys was the largest buyer of CVL tokens, buying 80% of the CVL tokens that went on sale.

-Virtue Poker is a ConsenSys-incubated company that uses the unique features of blockchain technology, in conjunction with peer-to-peer networking, to provide a safe and honest environment in which to play online poker.
-They raised 18 million dollars in the 2018 ico boom.

 Controversies

 Consensys has been involved in multiple controversies and lawsuits.
 These include a High Court challenge in Ireland against the ruling of the Workplace Relations Commission.
-Separately, the 2020 sale of Metamask and other assets from its Swiss parent company to its US entity has been litigated over alleged irregularities in corporate governance.
+Separately, the 2020 sale of MetaMask and other assets from its Swiss parent company to its US entity has been litigated over alleged irregularities in corporate governance.
+On June 28, 2024 the US Securities and Exchange Commission announced that they had charged Consensys with engaging in the unregistered offer and sale of securities through MetaMask Staking, and operating as an unregistered broker through MetaMask Staking and MetaMask Swaps.
+In an attempt to preempt the SEC's suit, on April 25, 2024 Consensys had sued the SEC and its commissioners in the Northern District of Texas asking the court to declare that MetaMask Swaps does not make Consensys a broker-dealer; MetaMask Staking is not an offering of securities; and that Ether (ETH), the native token of the Ethereum blockchain, is not a security.